• Disease Overview

 Summary

 Spinal muscular atrophy with respiratory distress type 1 (SMARD1) is an extremely rare type of spinal muscular atrophy (SMA) that results from irreversible deterioration of alpha motor neurons of the spinal cord.
 Alpha motor neurons supply nerves to skeletal muscle and stimulate muscle contraction.
 The symptoms of SMARD1 primarily presents as infants having trouble breathing between the ages of 6 weeks and 6 months of age.
-Unless they are not supported with mechanical ventilation, most affected children die from respiratory failure before 13 months of age.
+Unless they are supported with mechanical ventilation, most affected children die from respiratory failure before 13 months of age.
 Progression of muscle weakness typically stops within two years, but, in a young child, the consequences of severe neuromuscular weakness are progressive.
 SMARD1 is known to be caused by changes (called mutations or variants) in the IGHMBP2 gene and is inherited in an autosomal recessive pattern.
 A majority of children with SMARD1 have early onset in infancy, but there have been many children reported with a later onset juvenile form of SMARD1.

 Introduction